belgianmobileid/doc/_OIDC/authentication.md

 Secret key cryptography method uses the same secret key to encrypt and decrypt sensitive information.
 This approach is the inverse of public- and private-key encryption.

 This method requires the exchange of a static secret to be held by both the sender and the data receiver.
-The secret value will be provided by itsme® when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.
+The secret value will be provided by itsme® when registering your project.

-<aside class="notice">The algorithms – needed to sign and/or encrypt a JWT or to authenticate to our Token Endpoint – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
 </aside>

 <aside class="notice">If you choose to go with the secret key method, you will be able to specify if the ID Token JWT needs to be signed with the an asymmetric algorithm (e.g. <code>RS256</code>) or with a symmetric algorithm (e.g. : <code>HS256</code>).
 When using the <code>RS256</code> algorithm, our public keys will be needed to verify the signature.
 This information can be found in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, using the key <code>jwks_uri</code>.